Gideon Levy: Praise

-Levy's writing has earned him numerous awards, including the Emil Grunzweig Human Rights Award in 1996 from the Association for Civil Rights in Israel, the Anna Lindh Foundation Journalism Award in 2008 for an article he wrote about Palestinian children killed by Israeli forces, and the Peace Through Media Award in 2012.
+Levy's writing has won numerous awards, including the Emil Grunzweig Human Rights Award in 1996 from the Association for Civil Rights in Israel, the Anna Lindh Foundation Journalism Award in 2008 for an article he wrote about Palestinian children killed by Israeli forces, and the Peace Through Media Award in 2012.
 New York Times columnist Thomas Friedman has called him "a powerful liberal voice".
-In his review of Levy's book The Punishment of Gaza, journalist and literary critic Nicholas Lezard called him "an Israeli dedicated to saving his country's honour", but said "there is much of the story he leaves out".
+In his review of Levy's book The Punishment of Gaza, journalist and literary critic Nicholas Lezard called Levy "an Israeli dedicated to saving his country's honour", but said "there is much of the story he leaves out".
 Le Monde and Der Spiegel have profiled Levy.
-"He has a global name.
-He may be [one of] the most famous and the most invited journalists in Israel", wrote Israeli journalist Ben-Dror Yemini.
+Israeli journalist Ben-Dror Yemini wrote: "He has a global name.
+He may be [one of] the most famous and the most invited journalists in Israel".

 In 2021, Levy was awarded Israel's top journalism award, the Sokolow Prize.
 In its citation, the prize committee wrote that Levy "presents original and independent positions that do not surrender to convention or social codes, and in doing so enriches the public discourse fearlessly."

 Criticism

 Levy has been criticised for being anti-Israeli and supporting the Palestinians.
-"Is it wrong to ask of reporters in a country that is in the midst of a difficult war to show a little more empathy for their people and their country?" asked Amnon Dankner of the Maariv newspaper.
-Ben-Dror Yemini, the editor of the opinion page of Maariv, called Levy one of the "propagandists for the Hamas".
-Itamar Marcus, director of Palestinian Media Watch, wrote "[One of] the current Israeli heroes [of the Hamas], from whom the Palestinians garner support for their ways, [is] Gideon Levy".
+Amnon Dankner of the Maariv newspaper wrote, "Is it wrong to ask of reporters in a country that is in the midst of a difficult war to show a little more empathy for their people and their country?".
+Ben-Dror Yemini, the editor of Maarivs opinion page, called Levy a propagandist for Hamas.
+Itamar Marcus, director of Palestinian Media Watch, wrote, "[One of] the current Israeli heroes [of Hamas], from whom the Palestinians garner support for their ways, [is] Gideon Levy".
 In 2008, Arutz Sheva reported that Levy's article about the Jerusalem bulldozer attack was translated into Arabic for a Hamas website.
 In 2006, Gideon Ezra, Israel's former deputy Minister of Internal Security, suggested that the General Security Services should monitor Levy as a borderline security risk.

 In 2002, Israeli novelist Irit Linur set off a wave of subscription cancellations to Haaretz when she wrote an open letter to the paper cancelling her own subscription.
 "It is a person's right to be a radical leftist, and publish a newspaper in accordance with his world view...
 However Haaretz has reached the point where its anti-Zionism has become stupid and evil", she wrote.
 She also accused Levy of amateurism because he does not speak Arabic.

-Other public figures also cancelled their subscriptions, including Roni Daniel, the military and security correspondent for Israeli Channel 2.
+Other public figures also canceled their subscriptions, including Roni Daniel, the military and security correspondent for Israeli Channel 2.
 Levy himself joked that there is a thick file of anti-Levy cancellations in the Haaretz newsroom.

-In an open letter to Levy in 2009, Israeli author A. B. Yehoshua, formerly a supporter of Levy, described his comparison of Gazan-Israeli death tolls as absurd and questioned his motives.
+In an open letter to Levy in 2009, Israeli author A. B. Yehoshua, formerly a supporter of Levy, called his comparison of Gazan and Israeli death tolls absurd and questioned his motives.